MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/27-Azure-Databricks-Data-Factory.md

 ### Generate an access token

-1. In the Azure Databricks portal, at on the top left menu bar, select the username and then select **User Settings** from the drop-down.
+1. In the Azure Databricks portal, at on the top right menu bar, select the username and then select **User Settings** from the drop-down.
 2. In the **User Settings** page, on the **Access tokens** tab, select **Generate new token** and generate a new token with the comment *Data Factory* and a blank lifetime (so the token doesn't expire).
 Be careful to *copy the token when it is displayed <u>before</u> selecting **Done***.
 3. Paste the copied token to a text file so you have it handy for later in this exercise.